PhDP/cmake-gtest-gbench-starter/README.md

 # cmake starter with google test and google benchmark
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-A cross-platform C++11 starter project with google test and google benchmark support.
+A cross-platform C++17 starter project with google test and google benchmark support.
 [See this project](https://github.com/PhDP/cuda-cmake-gtest-gbench-starter) for a similar template with CUDA support.

-This project template is using git submodule to include Google Benchmark and Google Test so you need either to do

-    $ git clone --recursive git@github.com:PhDP/cmake-gtest-gbench-starter.git

-or

-    $ git clone git@github.com:PhDP/cmake-gtest-gbench-starter.git
-    $ cd cmake-gtest-gbench-starter
-    $ git submodule init
-    $ git submodule update

 The project compiles a library named nemo (of course: you should change the name, nemo means 'no one') and an executable named nemo_exe.

 # Organization